 Whether or not your claim is valid depends on the nature of how you contracted COVID-19.
 In general, diseases are not compensable claims, as people contract them in a multitude of different ways and locations.
 However, if your job scope involves potential COVID-19 exposure, your claim might be valid.

-Contact an Experienced Cincinnati Workers’ Compensation Specialist
+Contact an Experienced Cincinnati Workers’ Compensation Attorney

 For over 30 years, Mark L. Newman has championed workers’ compensation claims for injured and disabled workers.
 Each and every client receives personal attention, and he achieves the best possible outcomes in a timely and effective manner.
-Mark has represented thousands of clients, and has a deep understanding of the Ohio Workers’ Compensation system.
+Mark has represented thousands of clients and has a deep understanding of the Ohio Workers’ Compensation system.